 If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
 And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!

-Brown Butter Maple Shortbread Cookies
+Brown Butter Maple Sandwich Cookies

-- 1 cup unsalted butter, browned
+- 1 cup brown butter, room temperature

-- ¾ cup powdered sugar
+- 1 ½ cups powdered sugar

-- 2 teaspoons pure maple syrup
+- 1 tablespoon maple syrup

-- 1 ¾ cups all purpose flour
+- 2 cups all purpose flour

-- ⅓ cup almond flour
+- ½ cup almond flour, substitute all purpose flour

-- pinch salt
+- ¼ teaspoon kosher salt